-Due the long-term experience, natural hazards can endanger life, health, and the environment and cause considerable property damage.
-Therefore, protection against natural hazards is an essential task for society, which the Natural Hazards Group (NHG) of CFPA Europe has also taken on since 2012.
+Long-term experience demonstrates that natural hazards can endanger life, health, and the environment and cause considerable property damage.
+Therefore, protection against natural hazards is an essential task for any society.
+The Natural Hazards Group (NHG) of CFPA Europe has also looked at these hazards since 2012.
 Furthermore, natural hazards are also affected by ongoing climate change, so protection against natural hazards plays a vital role in climate change adaptation and sustainability.

-Its impacts are increasingly expected in the ongoing climate change due to scientific studies and visible and realized.
+Its impacts on climate change have increased and are evidenced by a number of scientific studies, visible and realized.
 These negative consequences can be caused by extreme weather events and changes in meteorological parameters, e.g., regionally and seasonally rising average temperatures, increasing or/and shifting precipitation distributions.

-Therefore, the risk management framework, should regularly review concepts and measures for protection against natural hazards and, if necessary, adapt these.
-This adaptation should take into account regional and local differences in the impacts of climate change, regional and local exposure, and vulnerability to natural hazards.
-And the resilience of society, ecology and, economy, each as a system, e. g., infrastructure, must be considered as the objective within all adaptation concepts to ensure or maintain the necessary system function.
+Therefore, any risk management framework should regularly review concepts and measures for protection against natural hazards and, if necessary, seek to adapt these.
+This adaptation should consider regional and local differences on the impacts of climate change, regional and local exposure, and vulnerability to natural hazards.
+The resilience of society, ecology, and the economy, each as a system, e.g., infrastructure, must be considered as the objective within all adaptation concepts to ensure or maintain the necessary systems functions of the society.

-Concepts and measures to protect against natural hazards should also be sustainable according to the sustainable development goals of the United Nations, especially in terms of climate action (mitigation and adaptation), resilient infrastructure, sustainable cities and communities, and quality education.
+Concepts and measures to protect against natural hazards should also be sustainable, in accordance with the sustainable development goals of the United Nations, especially in terms of climate action (mitigation and adaptation), resilient infrastructure, sustainable cities and communities, and quality education.
 Related to the topic of the current guideline and recent experiences, a flood caused by heavy rain and flash flood can also seriously endanger the existence of many companies because of significant damages, a prolonged business interruption, and potential loss of market share.

 However, protective measures can effectively limit losses caused by heavy rain and flash floods and have proven successful when well-planned and implemented.
-For this, the existing hazards must be precisely identified and analysed, and the associated risks must be assessed first.
+The existing hazards must be precisely identified and analysed, and the associated risks must be assessed first.
 In this context, object-related protection measures should be interoperable with local protection concepts through coordination since floods are usually large-scale events.
 Therefore, site- and object-related measures can only be effective if they are embedded in the local protection concepts.